ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example response after successfully canceling the replication, indicated by the `"ok":true` content:*
+### Example response after successfully canceling the replication, indicated by the `"ok":true` content

 ```json
 {